readthedocs/ethicalads.io/content/pages/publisher-policy.md

 We already invalidate different types of traffic automatically, which won't be counted as a paid ad view:

-- Known bot user-agents
+- Known bots
 - Users with IP addresses we can't geolocate
-- Users with IP address that map to known hosting providers, VPN's, and web proxies
+- Users with IP address that map to known hosting providers, VPNs, and web proxies
-- Multiple views of an ad within 5 seconds from the same browser
+- Multiple views of an ad within a short period from the same browser

 We are regularly tweaking our ad fraud detection in response to new challenges, and we're happy to work with publishers to make sure our ads work for them.